raj-vidya-kender/echohttp/README.md

 ### POST /echo
 - Accepts any JSON payload
-- Stores the request with timestamp and headers
+- Stores the request with timestamp and headers in SQLite
 - Returns a success message

 Example: